-While XaaS providers usually offer better privacy protections and overall security than companies can execute themselves, a Deloitte survey shows that more than half (55%) of surveyed companies state that ensuring data security in XaaS initiatives is either entirely or mostly their organization’s responsibility.
+While XaaS providers usually offer better privacy protections and overall security than companies can execute themselves, a Deloitte survey shows that more than half (55%) of surveyed companies state that ensuring data security in XaaS initiatives is either entirely or mainly their organization’s responsibility.

 So, how can companies successfully manage compliance risks on their own?